Opportunity-Hack-Sustaining/scale-for-good/GitWorkflow.md

 ### 3 - Merging
 All development done in this project will be done by branching off from dev and remerging back into it.
 Any merge done onto the dev or master branch must be done through a pull request.
 Pull requests must be reviewed by another team member and must have not merge conflicts to be approved.
-Additionally, any pull requests that do not pass semantic checks will not be approved (for more see [code conventions]()).
+Additionally, any pull requests that do not pass semantic checks will not be approved (for more see the [Process Definitions guide](https://docs.google.com/document/d/1NESWm63OmFAcAY1dW_YJ7AVUofGFQQ8WwYitfEBta64/edit?usp=sharing)).

 Merging between development branches can be done, but should ideally be reserved when one is the author of both branches being merged or both authors mutually agree that it is necessary.